cardillan/mindcode/doc/syntax/SYNTAX-EXTENSIONS.markdown

 Jumps and labels can be used in an mlog block.
 Labels must be unique within a block in which they're defined.
 Mindcode adds a unique, block-specific prefix to all labels, which distinguishes labels in one mlog block from labels in another block.
 This also means that labels must be resolved within the current mlog block: jumping from one block to another is not allowed.

-Mindcode analyzes all `jump` instructions in an mlog block and inspects their labels; any label not resolved in the current mlog block causes an error.
+Mindcode analyzes all `jump` instructions in an mlog block and inspects their labels; any label not defined in the current mlog block causes an error.

 > [!NOTE]
 > Mindcode tries to prevent creating jumps or other means of control transfer from one mlog block to another.
-When this protection is circumvented and jumps between different code blocks are realized, the resulting behavior of the program is undefined.
+When this protection is circumvented and jumps between different code blocks are realized, the resulting behavior of the program [is undefined](#jumping-between-mlog-blocks).

 When a label appears as a token in _any_ instruction, it is replaced with the prefixed version.
 This ensures proper handling of possible future instructions referencing labels (say, `call label`).
 Naturally, any new, unknown instruction using labels won't be recognized by Mindcode and therefore can't be inspected to verify their labels are local.